 So if it wasn’t true, then why didn’t the WH take the opportunity to say that when asked for comment? https://t.co/N2vcyjFtdi

 While Trump’s opponents once again made comparisons to the Nazi regime, others pointed to the involvement of the National Guard in 1970 at Kent State and the resulting tragedy as to why they should not be involved on this occasion.

 Maybe people need to be reminded about what happened at Kent State Monday, May 4, 1970 when the Ohio #National Guard was sent to enforce.

 Trump is considering sending 100,000 National Guard troops to round up undocumented immigrants.
 Don’t tell us not to compare him to Hitler.

 I’m literally checking the definition of ethnic cleansing in response to AP reports of Trump’s national guard plan.

 While Trump’s supporters and detractors argued about the veracity of the report, for some, it seems they would actually welcome the involvement of the National Guard.

 — God & guns (@Godndguns) February 17, 2017

-Posted by Gordon Duff, Senior Editor on February 17, 2017, With 2371 Reads Filed under Government & Politics.
+Posted by Gordon Duff, Senior Editor on February 17, 2017, With 2388 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.